DJrMartin/Infrared-fingerprint-Health-diagnosis/README.md

 ## CODE

-1.1 PREPROCESSING OF SERUM: describe the preprocess used (normalisation and data compression methods) \n 1.2 Present the classification of the hepatic triglyceride using random forest and associated figures. \n 1.3 Present the classification of the hepatic steatosis using random forest and associated figures.
+1.1 PREPROCESSING OF SERUM: describe the preprocess used (normalisation and data compression methods).

+1.2 Present the classification of the hepatic triglyceride using random forest and associated figures.

+1.3 Present the classification of the hepatic steatosis using random forest and associated figures.

-2.1 PREPROCESSING OF BLOOD SMEAT: describe the preprocess used (normalisation and data compression methods) 2.2 Present the determination of the hepatic liver statu using clustering method and associated figures 2.3 Present the classification of the hepatic inflammation using random forest and associated figures.
+2.1 PREPROCESSING OF BLOOD SMEAT: describe the preprocess used (normalisation and data compression methods).

+2.2 Present the determination of the hepatic liver statu using clustering method and associated figures

+2.3 Present the classification of the hepatic inflammation using random forest and associated figures.